 Uninsurable risk is a situation in which no insurer is willing to provide coverage.
-The following are several situations that can give rise to uninsurable risk:
+Taking on an uninsurable risk would otherwise put an insurer at risk of very large payouts that could threaten its solvency.
+The following are situations that can give rise to such risk:

 When a risk is uninsurable, a company either restructures its business to avoid the risk or creates a reserve to cover any losses that may arise.